Causal Effects in Matching Mechanisms with Strategically Reported Preferences: Identification with Strategic Reports

 Proposition \ref{result:partial_id:nextbest} identifies all possible values of $Q_j$ for students near a cutoff $c_j$ as a function of their scores and submitted preferences.
-In some settings, many unlisted programs may be feasible for students, which translates into sets $\bQ_j$ with many values.
-For example, the Chilean data have $K=8$ but more than 1,000 options; a student may have numerous feasible options but not consider many of them.
-It is possible to obtain smaller sets $\bQ_j$ by imposing further assumptions on the expectations that students have when they submit $P$.
+In some contexts, students may have a large number of feasible but unlisted programs, resulting in sets $\bQ_j$ with many possible values.
+For instance, in the Chilean data, $K=8$ but there are over 1,000 programs; a student may have many feasible options but choose not to list most of them.
+We now introduce one approach to reducing the size of $\bQ_j$ by placing additional restrictions on the expectations students hold when submitting $P$.
+Other context-specific assumptions can also be employed—for example, in Section \ref{sec:app}, we use an assumption based on preference for fields of study when analyzing post-secondary education in Chile.

 \cite{agarwal2018} propose a general framework to rationalize strategic reporting as the optimal solution to an expected utility maximization problem.
 In this framework, agents have private information about their preferences and scores and form beliefs about the distribution of other people's preferences and scores.
 These beliefs plus knowledge of the mechanism lead the rational agent to derive probabilities of admission to the various schools as a function of the agent's private information and expectations about other agents.
 The agent then chooses the submission $P$ that maximizes her expected utility.